 This is THE new summer location in Berlin!
-Next to the 20-metre long pool that can be used during the day there’s a beer garden and a lounge area you can chill out in.
-There’s also lots of different events that take place here.
+Next, to the 20-metre long pool that can be used during the day there’s a beer garden and a lounge area you can chill out in.
+There are also lots of different events that take place here.
 A very good alternative to the Badeschiff Berlin.

 Everyone knows that this vibrant metropolis doesn’t sleep at night.
 There are trendy pubs and clubs in almost every part of Berlin – some good examples are Zur letzten Instanz, one of the oldest pubs hidden at the end of Parochialstrße, and Ritter Butzke which is tucked away in a massive building complex in Kreuzberg (Ritterstraße 24).

 As a secret tip, I really recommend Cassiopeia in Friedrichshain.
 The former train depot has been transformed into a place that’s truly unique – two clubs with live music, parties and festivals all promise to make your night whizz past, or you could chill in the cosy beer garden too.
 Cinema lovers will get their money’s worth in the Insel open-air cinema, and those of you who like being a little more active can choose between a spot of skating at Skaterhalle or Kegel, a former water tower you can climb up!